chipperdoodles/3color/HOWTO.md

 Oops! where's the content? you'll notice your site is pretty blank.
 You're installed and ready to use 3color press, but we don't have any content in the instance/content folder.
 I've included some basic static pages but you'll need to get making your own!

 ####Configuration
-if you took a look at the files you'll notice there's an example.settings.cfg, copy this and rename it settings.cfg and fill out the values you need, it is explained in the file.
+if you took a look at the files you'll notice there's a settings.cfg, open it up in a text editor and fill out the values you need, it is explained in the file.
+If you make any changes to the settings file while your the local server is running (see end of making content `python press.py run` )

 #### Making Content
 Ok, I mentioned doing things manually, this is pretty much making text files in markdown format with correctly filled header info and putting them in the right folder.